-You can store the Snapshot free of charge for up to 7 days from their creation date before it is automatically deleted from the system.
-Within these 7 days you can choose whether or not to move that snapshot into any available Long-term Storage Slot in the Account Management Panel (AMP).
+You can store the snapshot free of charge for up to 7 days from their creation date before it is automatically deleted from our system.
+Within these 7 days you can choose whether or not to move that snapshot into an available Long-term Storage Slot in the Account Management Panel (AMP).
 Long-term slots can be purchased if none are available.

 Weekly automatically scheduled snapshots will no longer be created by default.
-Note that you are limited to one Snapshot.
-The option for weekly scheduled Snapshots will still be available.
-You may re-enable it in AMP if needed.
-If you have already made changes to your Snapshot schedule from the default schedule, we will retain your customized schedule.
+Note that you are limited to one snapshot.
+The option for weekly scheduled snapshots will still be available.
+You may enable it in AMP if needed.
+If you have already made changes to your snapshot schedule from the default schedule, we will retain your customized schedule.